openaps/docs/docs/docs/walkthrough/phase-0/hardware/pump.md

 Note: If you're buying a pump online, we recommend you ask the seller to confirm the firmware version of the pump.
 (You may also want to consider asking for a video of the pump with working functionality before purchasing.)

+## Make sure you understand your pump basics

+If you are considering moving from Multiple Daily Injections (MDI) to an insulin pump - or changing brands/types of pumps - it is important that you have VERY detailed knowledge about the way a pump works.
+Insulin pumps use both basal and bolus settings for dosing and only use fast acting insulin.
+If you just purchased a compatible pump you are probably eager to start closing the loop.
+OpenAPS uses the settings and information that is manually set by the user (usually with help from their Healthcare Provider) into the pump to make dosing adjustments.
+First things first: make sure you understand how to safely use your pump in "manual mode" before proceeding.

 ## Battery usage